b-hemanth/my_page/content/about.md

 I am a _student_, a _retired [debater](https://www.edexlive.com/news/2018/aug/02/meet-indias-youngest-debate-guns-who-matched-wits-with-the-best-in-the-world-3562.html)_, and an _impatient optimist_.

 I'm interested in the science and practice of development; I care about informing policy and decision-making with data and evidence, deriving insights from psychology to understand economic problems, and disruptive innovation and enterprise that improves the lives of the poor.
-I am a rising junior at Harvard where I study Applied Math and Economics with a secondary in Computer Science.

-I talk a lot about politics and my beautiful hometown of Chennai, India.
+I am from and of the lazy but enchanting metropolis of Chennai, India.
+Chennai, formerly and fondly *Madras*, is known as *வந்தாரை வாழவைக்கும் சென்னை* or *the city that breathes life into all that seek it*.
+As a child of rural-urban migrants, I grew up a part of the Madras hustle, its enterprise, and pursuit of better futures, and that in part explains my fascination with cities, migration, and culture.

+When not working, you can find me dazedly listening to *Qawwalis* or offering unsolicited expositions on Indian and global politics.

 <figure>
 <img alt = 'Picture of my favorite spot in Chennai: a modern secret, the Broken Bridge.
 Pictured: backwaters at sunset, a catamaran with three men, the silhoutte of a bird.' width='600' src='/./about_files/56764725_2145881622145000_3600959293169336320_o.jpg'/>